monicasieklucki/machine-learning-intro/README.md

 Assignment 4: analyze the sequence of websites consequently visited by a particular person and try to predict whether this person is Alice or someone else.
 Includes working with sparse matrices, training Logistic Regression models, and doing feature engineering.

 Assignment 5: Random Forest and Logistic Regression in credit scoring and movie reviews classification.

+Assignment 6: The task is to beat "A6 baseline" in Kaggle's "How good is your Medium article".
+Predict the number of "recommendations" for an article published on Medium.